 Release date: 11 December 2009

 Rocket Singh is based on a man (having the same name as the movie title) employed as a salesperson.
-He goes on to launch his own company in the same segment, that too while doing his day job at that office.
+He goes on to launch his own company in the same segment, that too while doing his day job.
 Rocket Singh uses the company's resources for setting up his venture without letting his boss know about it.
 The movie had an excellent storyline and characterization which wasn't utilized to the fullest.
-This led the movie to not making an impact.
+This led the movie to not making the impact it was capable of.
 People starting their own ventures ought to watch this movie for some cues and tricks.

 Band Baaja Baaraat